Ricky Martin sues nephew, alleges million-dollar losses

 Several months then went by without Sánchez sending a message until he requested the protection order in July against Martin, according to the lawsuit.

-It also said Sánchez falsely alleged that he had had a romantic relationship with Martin for seven months and that Martin supposedly did not want the relationship to end and kept calling Sánchez with frequency.
+It also said Sánchez falsely alleged that he had had a romantic relationship with Martin for seven months and that Martin supposedly didn’t want the relationship to end and kept calling Sánchez with frequency.

 “Nothing further from the truth,” according to the lawsuit.